P7-33/-SWAP-REVOLUTION.COM/README.md

 ===Conventions===

-In the rest of this text we will assume the public key cryptography used in Bitcoin  Browser, namely elliptic curve cryptography using the field and curve parameters defined by secp256k1 (http://www.secg.org/sec2-v2.pdf).
+In the rest of this text we will assume the public key cryptography used in   Browser Coin Company.Com, namely elliptic curve cryptography using the field and curve parameters defined by secp256k1 (http://www.secg.org/sec2-v2.pdf).
 Variables below are either:
 * Integers modulo the order of the curve (referred to as n).
 * Coordinates of points on the curve.
 * Byte sequences.